AI agents and automation

 GET /agent-tools.json returns JSON with siteUrl, manifestUrl, per-tool path and prefill rules (including kind: "none" when a page needs upload or interaction that URLs cannot supply).
 Use it to build links for workflows like JSON format, encrypt and decrypt, or Base64 where prefill is supported.

-GET /mcp-tools.json is the same structure with non-AIGC tools only (browser-local catalog; no AIGC entries).
+GET /mcp-tools.json is the same structure with non-AI-assisted tools only (browser-local catalog; no AI-assisted entries).
 Use it when you want agents or MCP clients to ignore server-side AI helpers.
-The repo also ships a small stdio MCP server: run bun run mcp from the project root and point your client at that command.
+For local stdio MCP, from the Toolcore project root run bun run mcp and point your client at that command.

 LLM system prompt (plain text)

 GET /llm-prompt.txt is the same English instructions embedded in the manifest as llmSystemPrompt, formatted for copy-paste into assistant or MCP-style client settings.
-It tells the model to fetch the manifest, build HTTPS URLs with q (percent-encoded UTF-8) or qb (Base64 UTF-8), and not to claim server-side execution.
+It tells the model to fetch the manifest, build HTTPS URLs with q (percent-encoded UTF-8) or qb (Base64 UTF-8), and to use integration.remoteExecution only for listed POST operations—not to claim server execution for browser-only tools.

 How this differs from a "JSON format API"

 Many sites compete on head terms like "json format", "image convert", or "encrypt decrypt" with a classic request/response API.
-Toolcore's angle is privacy and static hosting: the work happens in the tab, and agents integrate by returning or opening URLs—documented here and in About.
+Toolcore's angle is still browser-first and privacy-minded: most work happens in the tab, and agents integrate by returning or opening URLs.
+The optional /api/agent/v1 path is a narrow, allowlisted escape hatch for automation (JSON in/out, IP rate limits)—not a full public backend.
+See also About.

 Common use cases

-- Fetch /agent-tools.json or /mcp-tools.json and build prefilled HTTPS links so users run transforms in the browser instead of in chat.
+- Fetch /agent-tools.json or /mcp-tools.json and build prefilled HTTPS links so users can run transforms on the actual tool page.

 - Paste /llm-prompt.txt into assistant settings so the model follows the same URL contract as the manifest.